mercurius-js/mercurius/README.md

     * `service.rewriteHeaders`: `Function` A function that gets the original headers as a parameter and returns an object containing values that should be added to the headers
     * `service.wsUrl`: The url of the websocket endpoint
     * `service.wsConnectionParams`: `Function` or `Object`
+* `persistedQueries`: A hash/query map to resolve the full query text using it's unique hash.

 #### queryDepth example
 ```